FAQs

 What do you need volunteers to do?

-We need volunteers to sort and pack uniform at our premises in Granton, to deliver packs of uniform around Edinburgh, and to help at fundraising and promotional events.
+We need volunteers to sort and pack uniform at our premises at Edinburgh Park, and occasionally to deliver packs of uniform around Edinburgh.

 Are there any age limits on volunteering with ESUB?